 Dental Exam and Checkup

 At Heritage Dentistry, we encourage all our clients to schedule regular dental exams and checkups at least every six months to ensure the health and sustained brightness of your smile.
 In addition to giving your teeth a professional cleaning, these visits are also an opportunity for Dr. Preston Hamrick to evaluate your overall oral health, as he looks for any indications of gum disease or any other underlying issue that may require treatment.
 As a native of Greenville and fourth generation dentist, Dr. Preston Hamrick is proud to serve his community by developing personal relationships with all his patients and working hard to understand their needs and goals.
 Read on to learn more about dental exams and checkups and why they are so important to your oral health.
-To schedule an appointment for a dental exam and checkup or learn more about our services, call us today at 864.292.5125.
+To schedule an appointment for a dental exam and checkup for cavities or learn more about our Greenville South Carolina services including children's dentistry, call us to book your next appointment today at 864.292.5125.

 SMILE WITH CONFIDENCE.
 CALL TODAY.